Information about the UK Centre for Astrobiology.

-The UK Centre for Astrobiology is affiliated with the NASA Astrobiology Institute as an international partner.
+The UK Centre for Astrobiology is an international partner with the NASA Astrobiology Institute.

 Since its inception the UKCA has developed a range of initiatives, including the development of the world's first underground astrobiology laboratory which it uses for planetary analog research.
 It has developed research that has spanned across the study of life in extremes and the habitability of extraterrestrial environments.
 Integrated into this work have been education initaitives involving university, school and prison education.
 You can find out more in this site.

 We achieve our aims by carrying out the following four objectives: